Evan Davis: PM programme

 Davis began presenting Radio 4's PM on 5 November 2018.

 Writing

-Davis' first book, Public Spending, was published in 1998.
+Davis's first book, Public Spending, was published in 1998.
 In it he argued for the privatisation of public services as a means of increasing efficiency.
-Davis' second book, Made in Britain: How the Nation Earns Its Living, was published in May 2011.
+Davis's second book, Made in Britain: How the Nation Earns Its Living, was published in May 2011.
 His third book, Post-Truth: Why We Have Reached Peak Bullshit and What We Can Do About It was published in May 2017.

 Personal life

+Davis lives in Kennington, London with his husband Guillaume Baltz, a French landscape architect.
+They married on 6 July 2022, at Lambeth Town Hall, the tenth anniversary of their civil partnership and the twentieth anniversary of their first meeting.
+Davis's father, who was 92 and seriously ill with bowel cancer and heart problems, killed himself on the day of Davis's wedding in 2022, with Davis being informed later that day.

-Davis lives in London with his partner Guillaume Baltz, a French landscape architect.
-He is the owner of a whippet named Mr. Whippy.
-Davis is a keen motorcyclist, and was seen riding a Yamaha R6 motorcycle in BBC Two's The City Uncovered.
+Davis is the owner of a whippet named Mr. Whippy and is a keen motorcyclist, seen riding a Yamaha YZF-R6 motorcycle in BBC Two's 2009 The City Uncovered with Evan Davis.

 Honours and awards

 Davis holds honorary degrees from the Open University; City, University of London; Cardiff University, Coventry University and Aston University.